Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Abstract characterization of universal oracle computation

+\begin{example} In the Kleene first algebra, continuity and computability are equivalent, and both coincide with computability in the standard sense.
+In the Kleene second algebra, continuity and computability are equivalent, and both coincide with topological continuity (on Baire space).
+In the Kleene-Vesley algebra, continuity coincides with topological continuity, and computability coincides with computability in the standard sense. \end{example}

-Most of the results in this article hold if a triple $(N,\tpbf{N},\ast)$ satisfies the condition known as a relative partial combinatory algebra (see \cite{vOBook} and also Section \ref{sec:pointclass-partial-combinatory-algebra}).
-However, the three algebras mentioned above are the main ones used in applications in this section (although many natural and important examples of relative PCAs are known; see e.g.~\cite{vOBook,Kih20} and also Section \ref{sec:pointclass-partial-combinatory-algebra}).
+Most of the results in this article hold if a triple $(\tplf{N},\tpbf{N},\ast)$ satisfies the condition known as a relative partial combinatory algebra (see \cite{vOBook} and also Definition \ref{def:partial-combinatory-algebra-int}).
+However, the three algebras mentioned above are the main ones used in applications in this section (although many natural and important examples of relative PCAs are known; see e.g.~\cite{vOBook} and also Section \ref{sec:pointclass-partial-combinatory-algebra}).
+To lower the barrier to entry into our research, we emphasize ease of understanding over generality.
+Once understood, generalization is easy.
 For now, let us proceed with the above three algebras in mind.

 First, it is useful to rephrase Definitions \ref{def:pmultimap-transparent} and \ref{def:pmultimap-transparent2} using these terms.